 Sweet Young Coconuts

 Melissa’s delicious sweet young coconuts are a fun way to enjoy the tropical flavor of coconut!
 These young coconuts don’t have the hard husk like a mature coconut making them popular for snacking and cooking.
-The refreshing milk in the coconut is often used in exotic drinks, curry dishes or even by itself for a delicious treat.
+The refreshing water in the coconut is often used in exotic drinks, curry dishes or even by itself for a delicious treat.
 The inner flesh of a sweet young coconut can be easily scooped out to eat as a snack or to use in recipes.
 It is wonderful in salads, soups or desserts.

 Sweet Young Coconuts are very perishable, so it is important to keep them refrigerated.
 They are available year around and should last about two weeks in the refrigerator.